nextscript/Docker_TS5_Channel_Image_generator/README.md

 ![Demo2](https://raw.githubusercontent.com/nextscript/TS5-Channel-Image-Generator/master/demo_ch.png)

 # What does this script do?
-You can upload a picture (ONLY png), the script will create the appropriate snippets for your Teamspeak channels and if you click on them you get the url.
+You can upload a picture (ONLY png & jpg), the script will create the appropriate snippets for your Teamspeak channels and if you click on them you get the url.
 _______________________________________________________________________________

 This Script ONLY work for the New Teamspeak Client.